BenGOsborn/BenGOsborn/README.md

 ## :hand: Heya!
 I'm Ben :hand:

-### I'm a computer science student and a software engineer
+### I'm a computer science student majoring in data science and artificial intelligence
 - :brain: I’m creating a deep neural network framework 'CERCI' with C++ and Python to replicate the way humans interact with each other
   - :rocket: I intend to use this network for some of my upcoming networks for optimial performance